 There is no ambulance assigned to your call.

-AMR / Life Line Ambulance, the sole ambulance service with permission from the State to transport, has gone Level Zero at least 564 times since July 2, 2021 as documented by Dispatch.
+AMR / Life Line Ambulance, the sole ambulance service with permission from the State to transport, went Level Zero at least 760 times between July 2 and December 31, 2021 as documented by Dispatch.
 It could be you or a loved one that next hears, "Life Line is Level Zero: No Ambulances Available."